 How To Store Gin

 To get the most out of your drinking experience, store it in a cold, dark place like your refrigerator.
-Plus, you can even keep it in the freezer if you have space.
+You can keep it in the freezer if you have space.

 It gets better!
-You won’t be at risk of having to deal with an exploded bottle because, due to its high alcohol volume level—usually at least 37.5%—gin will not turn to ice when frozen.
+You won’t be at risk of dealing with an exploded bottle because, due to its high alcohol volume level—usually at least 37.5%—gin will not turn to ice when frozen.

 When it comes to an opened bottle, always make sure the lid is screwed tight shut and, like with an unopened bottle, is kept in a cool, dark place.